compersionapps/rspec_boolean/README.md

 # RspecBoolean

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rspec_boolean`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to rspec_boolean, with this gem you can use "be_boolean" expectation to your tests

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in the group :development, :test:

 ```ruby
 gem 'rspec_boolean'